You are here

-With uncertainty so elevated, divisions among central bankers is not perhaps so surprising.
+With uncertainty so elevated, divisions among central bankers isn't perhaps so surprising.

 At the Fed, the so-called "dot plot" showed seven officials projected one more cut this year, five believed rates should now stay where they are and five felt rates had already dropped too far.

-While central banks may not be delivering the level of stimulus the market seems to want just yet, that does not mean they won't act if the situation worsens.
+While central banks may not be delivering the level of stimulus the market seems to want just yet, that doesn't mean they won't act if the situation worsens.

-"There are limits that we have to recognise," former ECB vice-president Vitor Constancio said earlier this week.
+"There are limits that we have to recognize," former ECB Vice President Vitor Constancio said this week.
 "Friedman instilled into economists' minds this idea that the central bank can put inflation in whatever level the central bank wants in a reasonable period of time.
 We are finding out it is not so simple."
-BLOOMBERG